Fed Study Unintentionally Paints Rosier Picture for Payday Loans

 This is interesting because it speaks to the question of why people borrow on payday loans.
-If liquidity were flat until a large drop one month before the payday loan application, we would suspect that a single large bad shock had unexpectedly arrived.
+If liquidity were flat until a large drop one month before the payday loa form, we would suspect that a single large bad shock had unexpectedly arrived.
 Since we find average liquidity falling steadily, impatience, general financial mismanagement or persistent shocks seem more likely explanations.

 Perhaps what Agarwal, Skiba and Tobacman define as “impatience” or “financial mismanagement” could include the psychological temptation having a credit card that needn’t be paid off in full each month (advisable, but generally not required).
 It would be worth studying that factor in greater detail, as I know from first-hand experience that having access to credit, using it and allowing it to revolve month-to-month is an easy trap.
 In my opinion, such situations are not out of the ordinary.
 Closer study is warranted.

 The Author’s View of Payday Loans is Limited

 Obviously, if you only survey financial results based on the clientele of a single payday lending operation, your results will be far from definitive.
 When the authors claim that credit card holders who take out payday loans are 92 percent more likely to experience credit card delinquency, such a dramatic number indicates to me that the statistical sample is much too small to be meaningful.
 If consumers evaluated by Teletrack are generally less prone to payday loan defaults, why would credit card defaults be all that different?